These Conditions of Use are to be read in conjunction with the Vehicle Usage - Operational Policy.

 4. When using University Vehicles, approval must be sought to carry passengers participating in the journey.
 Passengers who are not members of University staff and/or have no connection with the University-related purpose, for which the vehicle is being used, may not be carried in a University Vehicle without the authority of the Chief Operating Officer or delegate.

-5. If a University Vehicle is involved in an accident that may have caused injury to a person or damage to any vehicle or property, all relevant information must be recorded and reported in accordance to Asset Management Services within 48 hours of the damage occurring.
+5. If a University Vehicle is involved in an accident that may have caused injury to a person or damage to any vehicle or property, all relevant information must be recorded and reported in accordance to Facilities Management within 48 hours of the damage occurring.
 An accident report will also need to be completed.

 8. All University Vehicles have a fuel card included, for use in that specific vehicle.
 The fuel card is to be used specifically for fuel and oil purchases only.
 The odometer reading should also be recorded in the logbook when the transaction occurs.
-Loss of this card should be notified to Asset Management Services immediately.
+Loss of this card should be notified to Facilities Management immediately.

 9. All University Vehicles will be provided with a road side assistance service.
 Details will be included inside the vehicle glovebox.